valkey-io/valkey-doc/docs/connect/cli.md

 ## Scanning for big keys

-In this special mode, `redis-cli` works as a key space analyzer.
+In this special mode, `valkey-cli` works as a key space analyzer.
 It scans the dataset for big keys, but also provides information about the data types that the data set consists of.
 This mode is enabled with the `--bigkeys` option, and produces verbose output:

-    $ redis-cli --bigkeys
+    $ valkey-cli --bigkeys

     # Scanning the entire keyspace to find biggest keys as well as
     # average sizes per key type.
 You can use -i 0.01 to sleep 0.01 sec